What We Believe

 Our methods and our expression might seem progressive to some, but our doctrine is traditional and quite similar to the vast majority of Christian churches.
 Element Church collaborates with a large number of churches ranging from charismatic to conservative evangelical.
-And even though we are a contemporary and non-denominational church, we affiliate with many large and notable evangelical organizations including the Association of Related Churches and the Next Level Relational Network.
+And even though we are a non-denominational church, we affiliate with several evangelical organizations including the Association of Related Churches, the Next Level Relational Network and the Campus Changer Network.
 Below is a list of a few of our essential beliefs.

 We believe that the Holy Bible, and only the Bible, is the authoritative Word of God.
 It alone is the final authority in determining all doctrinal truths.
 The Bible, in its original writing, is both inspired and inerrant.
 (II Timothy 3:16; II Peter 1:20-21; Proverbs 30:5; Romans 16:25-26)